Goleihm/Obsidian-Vault-Template/README.md

 In order for the config / plugins to work, rename 'tempname' to '.obsidian' .
 Github wouldn't let me upload the original '.obsidian' file because it was a hidden file.
-After that, simply open the folder just above '.obsidian' as your vault(named 'Obsidian-Vault-Template', not 'main'
+After that, simply open the folder just above '.obsidian' as your vault(named 'Obsidian-Vault-Template', not 'main').
+You can move this folder wherever you'd like, open obsidian, and then tell obsidian where your vault location is.
+You can also rename the vault ofc.

 None of the plugins are written, created, or affiliated with me.
 I just use them.
-All the work I did was exclusively in configuring hotkeys and creating basic note templates.
+The only work I've done is exclusively in configuring hotkeys and creating basic note templates.